Jill Biden heads to Latin America before hemispheric summit

 The first lady departs Wednesday on her second solo trip abroad this month.

 She spent Mother’s Day weekend in Eastern Europe executing a high-profile show of U.S. support for Ukrainian refugees, mostly women and children who fled to neighboring Romania and Slovakia to escape Russia’s war against their country.
-The trip included an unannounced trip into western Ukraine by Biden for a surprise meeting with first lady Olena Zelenska.
+Biden also made an unannounced trip into western Ukraine for a surprise meeting with first lady Olena Zelenska.

-Biden’s trip through Ecuador, Costa Rica and Panama is meant to serve as a warm up of sorts for a gathering of leaders from Latin American and the Caribbean being held June 6-10 in Los Angeles.
+Biden’s trip through Ecuador, Costa Rica and Panama is meant to serve as a warmup of sorts for a gathering of leaders from Latin America and the Caribbean being held June 6-10 in Los Angeles.
 The weeklong Summit of the Americas is a key part of President Joe Biden’s outreach to a region that increasingly is being courted by U.S. adversaries, such as China and Russia.

-Throughout the trip, she will highlight U.S. support for programs that help children, women and young people across the countries on her itinerary, according to her schedule.
+Throughout the trip, Jill Biden will highlight U.S. support for programs that help children, women and young people across the countries on her itinerary, according to her schedule.

 In Quito, Ecuador, on Thursday, the first lady will meet with President Guillermo Lasso and first lady María de Lourdes Alcívar de Lasso at the Carondelet Palace.
 The first ladies will visit a child development center to learn about government efforts to improve childhood nutrition.